Raudaschl/Screenbar/README.md

 # Screenbar
 A macOS menubar app for automating screenshots.

+FORK - This fork was modified to change the filename of the screenshots to include both date and the time instead of just the time.

 ![Screenbar menu bar](https://www.screenbar.net/assets/images/screenbar-window.png "Screenbar main")

 ## Features